Linux Notes

 sudo iptables -t nat -L POSTROUTING

-I’ve cleared the iptables, and manage the firewall through the service providers’s web interface.
-Read this post may help you manage your iptables.
+I’ve cleared the iptables, and manage the firewall through the service provider’s web interface.
+Read this post may help you manage your firewall through iptables (ip6tables).

 You can preserve the iptables rules using a systemd service.